Vertigo (UTS)

 Vertigo is the student magazine of the University of Technology, Sydney.
 Its name derives from the university's main building, which is a 28-storey brutal modernist tower block, and how the Vertigo Offices were originally at its summit.
 Vertigo is published by the UTS Students' Association (UTSSA).

+History

 The name Vertigo was adopted in 1991.
 Previously the student newspaper had been called Newswit, a leftover from when UTS was the NSW Institute of Technology.
+It also incorporated the Voice of Kuring-Gai.
+Newswit was first published on 1 March 1973, with Ross Gittins as editor.
+An exhibition was held in 2023 to celebrate 50 years of publication.

 Content

 Each year, the team elected as editors of Vertigo are given creative control of the publication.
 UTSSA by-laws require at least 50% all content published in Vertigo to be non-fiction, half of which must relate to issues affecting students of UTS.
 These quotas are enforced by the General Secretary of the UTSSA.

 Magazine

 Since 2016 the magazine has been published as six volumes across the calendar year.
 The magazine is distributed across the Broadway and Haymarket campuses.